-But, in the UK, they don’t need spy mics to discover what the upper class think: They just read Tatler, a brazen document of Britain’s true class system.
-It's a lifestyle magazine for people who know what "truffle consomme" is and what you're supposed to do with it.
+But, in the UK, we don’t need spy mics to discover what the upper class think; we can just read Tatler, a jaw-droppingly brazen document of Britain’s true class system – a lifestyle magazine for people who know what "truffle consomme" is and what you're supposed to do with it.

-These, for example, are all genuine Tatler cover lines from the past few years: “Britain’s Prettiest Schoolgirls,” “The New Faux Poor: The Rich Pretending to Be Broke,” “Jaunty Hats Make Everything Better,” “Oh Hell!
-It’s Ski Season...
-Again!”
-“How to Get Your Son into Eton,” “How to Date a Lord,” “The Most Highly Prized Prostitutes in the World,” “Eton vs Harrow, Who Wins?” and my personal favorite: “How Many People Should You Know?”
+These, for example, are all genuine Tatler cover lines from the past few years: “Britain’s Prettiest Schoolgirls”, “The new faux poor: the rich pretending to be broke”, “Jaunty Hats Make Everything Better”, “Oh hell!
+It’s ski season...again!”, “How to Get Your Son into Eton”, “How to Date a Lord”, “The most highly prized prostitutes in the world”, “Eton vs Harrow, who wins?” and my personal favourite: “How many people should you know?”

+If your idea of “posh” is Clean Bandit sitting down for Sunday lunch at Harvester then you need to get your hands on a copy.
 This is a magazine written for a tiny elite of old money aristocracy and the shamefully wealthy.
-A spread on watches in this month's issue began at $75,000 and worked upwards from there.
-This is the magazine that publishes an annual list of people who “matter.”
+A spread on watches in this month's issue began at £45,000 and worked upwards from there.
+This is the magazine that publishes an annual list of people who “matter”.
 They don’t even pretend to cloak it in more observable metrics of wealth or power, just ranking humans on their intrinsic genetic worth (the top three are baby Prince George and his parents, naturally).
-The mag’s cover star is almost always an entirely unfamous child of a once-famous person, because all that matters in Tatler land is wealth, youth, and good stock.
+The mag’s cover star is almost always an entirely unfamous child of a once-famous person, because all that matters in Tatler land is wealth, youth and good stock.

 And up till now, that's been more or less fine.
-Everyone knows Tatler's only read by rich wives in the waiting rooms of plastic surgery clinics or people who are actively looking to take the piss out of it.
-It hasn’t set out to corrupt new generations, just to entertain the already abominable.
+Everyone knows Tatler's only read by rich wives in the waiting rooms of Harley Street clinics or people who are actively looking to take the piss out of it; it hasn’t set out to corrupt new generations, just to entertain the already abominable.

-But, a few months ago, Tatler launched Teen Tatler, a blog that even Gossip Girl would find annoyingly high society.
-Like adult Tatler, it’s written in an impenetrable language of double-barreled surnames and weird posh people in-jokes that you could only understand if you were born with a silver spoon both in your mouth and on your charm bracelet.
+But, a few months ago, Tatler launched Teen Tatler, a blog that even Gossip Girl would find chasteningly high society.
+Like adult Tatler, it’s written in an impenetrable language of double-barrelled surnames and weird posh people in-jokes that you could only understand if you were born with a silver spoon both in your mouth and on your charm bracelet.

-Let’s take a look at the guidance Teen Tatler gives to the young women of tomorrow.
+Let’s take a look at the guidance Teen Tatler give to the young women of tomorrow.

 WHERE TO SUMMER

-The travel advice seems to center around which well-to-do and presumably inbred families will be where.
-This season is apparently all about Croatia because “Mummy's invited the Carrs and the Hilton Joneses,” whereas, in Corfu, you’re going to find “the A-level boarding-school crew and their siblings.
+The travel advice seems to centre around which well-to-do and presumably inbred families will be where.
+This season is apparently all about Croatia because “Mummy's invited the Carrs and the Hilton Joneses”, whereas, in Corfu, you’re going to find “the A-level boarding-school crew and their siblings.
 Especially Radleians.
 The Rothschilds have been here forever.”